 If you want to register for one or more of the activities above where a submission deadline is indicated (see above in RED CAPS), click here for submission details.

-VIRTUAL PARTICIPATION DETAILS: If you won’t be able to travel to the hotel, you will still be able to participate in the query letter critique, manuscript sample critique, pitch activities, and author coaching via Zoom (the Q&A panels, workshop, educational sessions, mixer, and award ceremony will only be available for in-person participants).
+VIRTUAL PARTICIPATION DETAILS: If you won’t be able to travel to the hotel, you will still be able to participate in the query letter critique, manuscript sample critique, pitch activities, and professional consulting via Zoom (the Q&A panels, workshop, educational sessions, mixer, and award ceremony will only be available for in-person participants).
 When you register, please select the virtual attendance option.
-If you’ll be virtual and register for one or more query letter critique meetings, please send your query letter(s) to Conference Director George Weinstein at awconference@gmail.com by April 27 so he can send them to the agents and/or editors prior to their Zoom meeting with you.
-If you register for one or more query letter pitch meetings, please send your query letter(s) to George by May 1 at 9 p.m.
+If you’ll be virtual and register for one or more query letter critique meetings, please send your query letter(s) to Conference Director George Weinstein at awconference@gmail.com by November 2 so he can send them to the agents and/or editors prior to their Zoom meeting with you.
+If you register for one or more query letter pitch meetings, please send your query letter(s) to George by November 6 at 9 p.m.
 Eastern.
 If you register for one or more manuscript sample critiques, send your submission(s) to George by March 30; he will send their comments to you prior to May 1 so you can prepare for your Zoom meeting with them.
-If you register for an author coaching session, please send your top 5 burning questions about which you want advice, along with a 1-page query letter and 1-page synopsis of the book your querying, if applicable, to George by April 24.
+If you register for one or both professional consulting session(s), please send your top 5 burning questions about which you want legal/marketing and publicity advice to George by October 30.

 NOTE: if there are waitlists for the editor(s)/agent(s) you want for any of the relevant activities listed, some will be shorter than others–use the link at the bottom of any webpage to contact Conference Director George Weinstein about who has the shortest waitlists among those who are a good fit for you and your work.